-FND.ef (2 core hours of 23) - Engineering foundations for software FND.ef.5 - Engineering designFND.ec (10 core hours of 10) - Engineering economics for software MGT.pp (1 core hour of 6) - Project planning
+FND.ef.5 - Engineering design

+FND.ec (10 core hours of 10) - Engineering economics for software

+MGT.pp (1 core hour of 6) - Project planning

 NT181 Group Dynamics and Communication

 Essentials of oral, written, and graphical communication for software engineers.
 Principles of technical writing; types of documents and strategies for gathering information and writing documents, including presentations.
 Appropriate use of tables, graphics, and references.
 How to be convincing and how to express rationale for one's decisions or conclusions.
 Basics of how to work effectively with others; notion of what motivates people; concepts of group dynamics.
 Principles of effective oral communication, both at the interpersonal level and when making presentations to groups.
 Strategies for listening, persuasion, and negotiation.